Takanori Nishikawa

-Nishikawa debuted as TMR with the release of his first single "Dokusai (Monopolize)" (独裁 -monopolize-) in May 1996.
+After three years as vocalist of the visual kei rock band Luis-Mary, Nishikawa debuted as TMR with the release of his first solo single "Dokusai (Monopolize)" (独裁 -monopolize-) in May 1996.
 Later that year, his third single "Heart of Sword (Yoake Mae)" (HEART OF SWORD ～夜明け前～) was used as the third ending song for the anime series Rurouni Kenshin, further expanding his fan base.
 He also contributed six songs to the Mobile Suit Gundam SEED franchise – three for Gundam SEED and three for Gundam SEED Destiny.
 Nishikawa has guest starred as a minor character in each of those anime series that featured his songs.
 In 2010, his single "Save the One, Save the All" was used as the ending theme song for the movie Bleach: Hell Verse.
 Several of Nishikawa's songs, such as "Crosswise" and "Flags", have been used by Capcom's Sengoku Basara video game series and media franchise.

+In 2005, Nishikawa formed the rock band Abingdon Boys School.
 T.M.Revolution was the first artist to be signed to Tofu Records, a record label (affiliated with Sony Music Japan) promoting Japanese artists in North America.
-Tofu released three of his most recent studio albums: coordinate (2003), Seventh Heaven (2004), and vertical infinity (2005).
+Tofu released three of his studio albums: coordinate (2003), Seventh Heaven (2004), and vertical infinity (2005).
 Nishikawa made his North American live debut at Otakon, a large anime convention in 2003.
 He has also performed at Pacific Media Expo in 2004 and at the New York Comic Con in 2008.
 Nishikawa revisited his 2003 US performance at the Asian culture convention Otakon by performing at Otakon's 20th Anniversary on August 10, 2013.

-Biography

 Early life

-Nishikawa was born to a government worker (father, Yasuhiro) and a dental hygienist (mother, Kazuko) in Hikone, Shiga and moved to Yasu, Shiga.
+Nishikawa was born to a government worker (father, Yasuhiro) and a dental hygienist (mother, Kazuko) in Hikone, Shiga, and moved to Yasu, Shiga.
 He attended Mikami Elementary School (三上小学校, Mikami Shōgakkō) as a child.
 Nishikawa was close to his grandfather (a retired policeman), whom he visited every day after school, since his parents were always working.
 Under the encouragement of his grandfather, Takanori studied kendo until age ten, when his grandfather died due to illness.

 Nishikawa also attended Yasu Junior High School (野洲中学校, Yasu Chūgakkō) and Yasu High School (滋賀県立野洲高等学校, Shiga Kenritsu Yasu Kōtō Gakkō).
 While in junior high, Takanori began to consider a career in music.
 He dropped out of high school and left Shiga to pursue his dream.

 Takanori was also married to Yumi Yoshimura of Puffy AmiYumi from 1999 to 2002.

+Career

 Luis-Mary

 Nishikawa joined the visual kei rock band Luis-Mary in 1990 as the vocalist.
 His band nickname Haine (灰猫) and his appearance at the time would eventually become the inspiration for Nishikawa's character in Gundam SEED Destiny (Heine Westenfluss).
 Luis-Mary released three singles; "Rainy Blue", "Whisper(In Your Eyes)" and "Drive Me Mad".
 The band broke up in 1993.